Meet The Team

 Prior to her current role, Mannat worked as a consultant for the Commission on Family Medicine and the Colorado Institute of Family Medicine to help develop the Rural Training Tracks, produce research/reports on different areas relating to rural family medicine, and leading the GME Initiative.
 She also has experience in local and federal advocacy for health care, designing and leading programs related to improved quality and access to care, grants management and administration, strategy in policy and programs, and developing telehealth initiatives across Colorado and the country.
 She has a Master's in Public Administration from the University of Colorado.

-Contact Mannat with questions on faculty development, quality improvement, rural training track development questions, learning collaborative information (Primary Care Innovation Collaborative and the Rocky Mountain Research Forum), data collection or research project opportunities, advocacy on local, regional and national levels, the GME Initiative, or anything else related to the education and policy work at the Colorado Commission on Family Medicine, the Colorado Association of Family Medicine Residencies, and the Colorado Institute of Family Medicine.
+Contact Mannat with questions on faculty development, quality improvement, rural training track development questions, learning collaborative information (Primary Care Innovation Collaborative and the Rocky Mountain Research Forum), advocacy on local, regional and national levels, the GME Initiative, or anything else related to the education and policy work at the Colorado Commission on Family Medicine, the Colorado Association of Family Medicine Residencies, and the Colorado Institute of Family Medicine.